Big-Bag

 From quote to Just in Time delivery: how to optimize purchase and stock of Big Bags in the enterprise

 Often the problem is not “which big bag to choose,” but “how to manage it over time.”
-Warehouses full of unused big bags, lack of stock during production peaks, difficulty in managing different codes-all of which generate hidden costs.
-A structured approach to buying and stocking big bags frees up space, cash, and time.
+Warehouses full of unused big bags, lack of stock in production peaks, difficulty in managing different codes-all of which generate hidden costs.
+A structured approach to buying and stocking big bags frees up space, cash and time.

 The first step is to analyze actual removals: monthly volumes per item, seasonality, difference between forecast and actual consumption.
 Optimal minimum batches, reorder thresholds , and safety policies can be built on this data.
 In many cases it pays to reduce variances by standardizing sizes and configurations, and to use printing or labels to distinguish different products.